Zack-D-44/My-Codecademy-Backend-Engineer-Portfolio-Project-Mixed-Messages/README.md

-# My-Codecademy-Backend-Engineer-Portfolio-Projects-Mixed-Messages
-I am currently working towards attaining Codecademy's backend engineer career path certification.
-Throughout the certification there are various portfolio projects.
-This is one of the projects that is named Mixed Messages.
-Throughout this project I was allowed to express my own individual creativity which made it a lot of fun.

-## Mixed Messages
+# My Codecademy Backend Engineer Career Path Portfolio Project Mixed Messages

 This is a random message generator that made using HTML, CSS and JavaScript that creates randomised messages of varied length at the click of a button.

-### Features
+## Features
 - Random Message Generation
 - Varied Message Length
 - User Interface

-### How To Use
+## How To Use
 To try this project:
 - Clone the repository using the `git clone` command
 - Open the index.html file in your browser
 - Press the generate message button on the page and a message will be generated

-### Technologies Used
+## Technologies Used
 - HTML
 - CSS
 - JavaScript